 Fluid Viscous Dampers can also be included in a base isolation system where the damper is used to augment the energy dissipation of the isolators.
 These Viscous Damping Devices most often provide viscous (velocity-dependent) damping that significantly improves the performance and effectiveness of the isolators mentioned above.

-Another benefit of using FVDs is for when space is limited, reducing the displacement of the base isolation system can result in more usable space since the perimeter of the building can be closer to the property line.
+Another benefit of using FVDs is for when space is limited.
+By reducing the displacement of the base isolation system, the result is more usable space since the perimeter of the building can be closer to the property line.

 You can connect with us on the following social media channels as well for all the latest news and information from Taylor Devices